 What do I do next?

 With our photo session coming up, make sure you have a list in order of what to bring as well as a clear understanding of where we will be meeting.
-If anything is unclear about the meeting time or place, I’m more than happy to help you if you send me an email to email@example.com or give me a call at 090-494-7164.
+If anything is unclear about the meeting time or place, I’m more than happy to help you if you send me an email to firstname.lastname@example.org or give me a call at 090-494-7164.
 You can also fill in form below and we will get back to you as soon as possible!

 Looking forward to covering our photo session!
 The most important part of the day is to have fun and enjoy!